PieterPenninckx/rsynth/README.md

 rsynth is not in a stable (or quite usable) state right now.
 However, it may still be useful.
 Contributions and suggestions are welcome.

+## Activity

+rsynth is gathering a bit of dust, but it's not dead.
+I'm busy with college projects at the moment and will resume work soon!

 # Sponsorship

 rsynth is helped by [Resamplr.com](https://resamplr.com/), a virtual instrument website.